mn-dimension/onyx-dashboard/README.md

 Clone this repsitory and `cd onyx-dashboard && jenv versions` should result in version 1.8 having a * next to it.
 The code will now build via `lein uberjar`

+Run:

+`java -jar target/onyx-dashboard.jar localhost:2181 1` where zookeeper is listening localy with default port 2181.

 **UNMAINTAINED**

 A dashboard for the [Onyx](https://github.com/onyx-platform/onyx) distributed computation system.